ColeWalsh295/BIO-MAPS/Dashboard-Files/helpfiles/demographics.md

 ***

-English Language Learners: Students who indicate that english was not their primary language used at home when growing up are considered english language learners.
+Primary Language spoken at Home: Students indicate whether their primary language spoken at home growing up was english or another language.